molinfo-vienna/CDPKit/README.md

 **Install CDPL Python bindings via `pip` under specification of a local directory containing the CDPKit sources**

-Change your CWD to the CDPKit source code folder and then from within the folder run:
+Change your CWD to the CDPKit source code folder and then from within the folder run

 ```console
 $ pip install .
 ```